 Known arteriovenous malformation

-Systolic blood pressure exceeding 185 mm Hg or diastolic blood pressure exceeding 110 mm Hg despite repeated measurements and treatment
+Systolic BP exceeding 185 mm Hg or diastolic BP exceeding 110 mm Hg despite repeated measurements and treatment

 Seizure with postictal residual neurologic impairment

 Prothrombin time (PT) above 15 or INR above 1.7